 If you are filing for legitimation, let the family law experts at Vayman & Teitelbaum, P.C. prepare you for the upcoming challenges.
 Whether you and the mother of your child are acknowledging the legitimation or you decided to file a petition to the court, you will have our support and guidance throughout the entire process.
 We know how important and critical it is to be a part of your child’s life and we are dedicated to giving you that chance.

 Call the Vayman & Teitelbaum, P.C. at Alpharetta, GA at (678) 504-8411 for a Free Consultation with our Experienced Family Law Experts.

 Let’s Talk Now- Free Consultation

-Vayman & Teitelbaum, P.C. is your legal support whether you are already filing for divorce or you are still deciding.
+Vayman & Teitelbaum, P.C. is your legal support when seeking to prove parentage and gain access to your children.
 We have the experience and the resources that you need during the entire legal process.
-Legal information is your key to painless and smooth divorce process between you and your spouse.
+Legal information is your key to gaining the father’s rights and responsibilities that you deserve.
 Contact our Georgia family law attorneys for a free consultation!

 Call Vayman & Teitelbaum, P.C. now at (678) 504-8411 for your Free Consultation with a Father’s Rights Attorney.